 Humboldt Pavement Scanner

 The Pavement Scanner produces two-dimensional maps of the work area rather than a handful of measurements at specific locations.
 These maps of compaction and temperature provide much more information than the spot measurements of traditional density gauges.
-The scanner has an integrated GPS so that these compaction and temperature data can be exported into Google maps and sent to any smart device (cell phone or tablet) for viewing.
-The ability to view information in map or provides much better coverage, fast and easy interpretation, better Q/A and Q/C, and ultimately reduced costs.
+The scanner has an integrated GPS so that compaction and temperature data can be exported into Google maps and sent to any smart device (cell phone or tablet) for viewing.
+The ability to view information in map form provides much better coverage, fast and easy interpretation.

 A Better Alternative